jinhyunni/O2Physics/Tutorials/2021HFHack/README.md

 		-- Also, apply quality cuts on tracks( DCA cuts, and tpcNClsCrossedRows cut)

 	- Fill histogram of pT and eta corresponds to each table

+## Example6-1.cxx
+	- Use Partition table
+		-- Partioned tables are not grouped by iterator at process input -- To grput partitioned tables, manual grouping is needed
+			a) Using SliceCache -> See Example6.cxx
+			b) Using .bindTable() method -> This method fills partioned table!